Guides

 via Canva

 You can create your own beautiful images using objects around your house and shooting content on your iPhone to get started.
-No fancy cameras are necessary for this art form, though if you have one you can certainly still use it.
+You don't need to have the best camera for photography for this art form, though if you have one you can certainly still use it.
 It’s totally free and you can start whenever and however you want.

 What are the two main types of still life photography?
 Still life photos can be broken down into two main categories: ‘Found’ and ‘Created’.
 The former refers to capturing a scene as it already exists (or how you found it-- for example nature), and the latter, to where where you are in charge of creating a scene by adding objects.